sparkymat/raspy/README.md

 ## Usage

-Here is a simple example:
+Here is a simple example of using the SQL DSL:

 ```ruby
 class User < ActiveRecord::Base